SBA Disaster Loans: What to Know

 Businesses of any size, including nonprofits, can use physical damage disaster loans to repair or replace physical business assets damaged by the disaster.
 These assets could include land, buildings, equipment, vehicles or inventory, for example.

-Physical damage disaster loans are also available for individuals or homeowners to replace or repair their primary residence and personal property.
+Physical damage disaster loans are also available for individuals to replace or repair their primary residence and personal property.

 Economic injury disaster loans (EIDL)

 Small businesses, nonprofits and small agricultural cooperatives can use EIDLs to pay for necessary operating expenses until normal operations are reestablished.
-For example, an EIDL can be used for rent, utilities or to make required payments on pre-existing loans.
+For example, an EIDL can be used for paying rent or utilities or making required payments on pre-existing loans.
+EIDL assistance is typically only available to small businesses that cannot obtain credit elsewhere.

 Military reservist disaster loans

-Military reservist loans are a specific type of economic injury disaster loan designed to help businesses recover from financial hardships when their employees return to active duty.
-These loans may be used for operating expenses, but not to replace profits or make payments on other loans.
+Military reservist loans are a specific type of economic injury disaster loan designed to help businesses recover from financial hardships when their military reservist employees are called to active duty.
+These loans may be used for operating expenses, but not to replace profits or refinance other loans.

 Mitigation assistance